syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Ticklines.md

 # Tick Lines in .NET MAUI Chart

 Tick lines are the small lines which is drawn on the axis line representing the axis labels.
-Tick lines will be drawn outside of the axis by default.
+By default, tick lines are drawn outside of the axis.

 Minor tick lines can be added to the axis by defining the [MinorTicksPerInterval]() property.
 This property will add the minor tick lines to every interval based on value.

-N> For category axis, minor tick lines are not applicable.
-Since it is rendered based on index positions.
+N> For category axis, minor tick lines are not applicable as it is rendered based on index positions.

 {% tabs %}